rancho-dart/DartWinDivert/README.md

 1. Obtain WinDivert

    Get the binary package of WinDivert and copy the DLL/LIB/SYS files from it into the DART WinDivert directory.

    Download URL: https://reqrypt.org/windivert.html

+   Note: The current library already includes files for WinDivert version 2.2.2.

 1. Compile DART WinDivert